Riker, (Rev.) Malcolm. Records

 (1925-2002)

-Upon being ordained, Malcolm Riker became the first priest at St. Michael’s Episcopal Church in La Marque, TX.
+Upon being ordained, Riker became the first priest at St. Michael’s Episcopal Church in La Marque, TX.
 During his time in the Galveston area he started several more missions.
-After moving back to Austin in 1958, he brought St. George’s Episcopal Church back to life and proceeded to initiate or take a leading role in the founding of a series of parishes in the Austin area, including missions established at St. Paul’s of Pflugerville and St. Richard’s of Round Rock, during his retirement.
+After moving back to Austin in 1958, he revived St. George’s Episcopal Church and proceeded to initiate or take a leading role in the founding of a series of parishes in the Austin area, including missions established at St. Paul’s of Pflugerville and St. Richard’s of Round Rock during his retirement.
 While at St. Luke’s on the Lake, Riker presented several of the largest Confirmation classes ever confirmed in the history of the Diocese of Texas.
 In total, Riker founded eleven Episcopal churches in Texas, all of which are thriving today.

 Content and structure elements